 Twitch enhanced broadcasting

 Twitch Enhanced Broadcasting helps your viewers enjoy a smoother experience, whether they’re on high-end setups or older mobile devices.
+This is done by streaming with multiple resolutions, bitrates, and even codecs from your device to viewers, who have varying network conditions and device capabilities.
 Twitch is also rolling out support for next-gen codecs like HEVC (H.265) and AV1, along with 1440p and 4K streaming.
 These upgrades are delivered through Twitch Enhanced Broadcasting (TEB).

-TEB support is already built into desktop softwares OBS Studio and XSplit, and our platform (Streamrun).
-In most cases, enhanced broadcasting works out of the box, but Twitch HEVC or AV1 encoding and higher than 1080p resolutions, require being part of the Twitch Enhanced Broadcasting Beta Community.
+TEB support is built into desktop softwares OBS Studio and XSplit, and our streaming platform Streamrun.
+In most cases, enhanced broadcasting works out of the box for all users, but Twitch HEVC or AV1 encoding, as well as 1440p and 4k resolutions, require being part of the Twitch Enhanced Broadcasting Beta Community.

 What’s Still in Beta?

 The Twitch Enhanced Broadcasting is still evolving.
-Some features, like AV1 codec and HEVC codec are currently being tested by selected streamers.
-Currently, Twitch is not actively looking to expand the beta group, but it’s worth asking.
-Especially if you’re a Twitch Partner.
+Some features, like AV1 codec and HEVC codec and high resolutions (1440p and 4k) are currently being tested by selected streamers in TEB Beta community.
+Currently, Twitch is not actively looking to expand the beta group but it’s worth asking, especially if you’re a Twitch Partner.

-Offering multiple video qualities means more viewers can tune in without buffering.
-Especially those on slower networks or older devices.
-While Twitch usually provides transcodes (like 720p or 480p) from your 1080p stream, this isn’t guaranteed.
+Offering multiple video qualities means more viewers can tune in without buffering, especially those on slower networks or older devices.
+While Twitch often provides transcodes (like 720p or 480p) from your 1080p stream, this isn’t guaranteed.
+Especially if you're not a Twitch Partner.

-With Enhanced Broadcasting using OBS, XSplit, or Streamrun, you can generate multiple encodes, ensuring consistent quality options, independent of Twitch’s backend transcoding.
+With Enhanced Broadcasting multiple encodes are created in OBS, XSplit, or Streamrun, ensuring consistent quality options, independent of availability of Twitch’s backend transcoding.

 Twitch AV1 and HEVC Are Here.
 Kind Of

 Twitch is actively testing support for HEVC (H.265) encoding and AV1 encoding.
 These modern codecs allow you to stream at higher quality without maxing out your upload bandwidth.
-If you’ve been asking, “Does Twitch support HEVC?”, the answer is yes.
+So, if you’ve been asking, “Does Twitch support HEVC?”, the answer is yes.
 But..
 Provided you’re part of the Beta Community.

-You’ll get most of the benefits of AV1 and HEVC today, and your viewers will gain the rest when Twitch expands support.
+You’ll get most of the benefits of AV1 and HEVC today with Streamrun, especially if your upload bandwidth is limited.
+Your viewers will gain the rest when Twitch expands support.

 What Doesn’t Work Without Streamrun